 As a medical laboratory scientist (MLS), also known as a medical technologist or clinical laboratory scientist, you will analyze a variety of biological specimens.
 Graduates from this program are responsible for performing scientific testing on samples and reporting results to physicians.

-The Medical Technology program at the University of St. Francis provides a thorough education for students interested in pursuing a career in medical technology.
-A dedicated, passionate staff works with students throughout the program, preparing them to become qualified, well-prepared and confident medical technologists upon graduation.
+The Medical Laboratory Scence program at the University of St. Francis provides a thorough education for students interested in pursuing a career in the clinical lab sciences.
+A dedicated, passionate staff works with students throughout the program, preparing them to become qualified, well-prepared and confident professionals upon graduation.

-If you’re serious about becoming a top medical technologist, then the rigorous Medical Technology at the University of St. Francis can help you do just that.
+If you’re serious about becoming a top medical lab scientist, then the rigorous Medical Laboratory Science program at the University of St. Francis can help you do just that.

 Grow Through Real-World Experience

-Students majoring in Medical Technology spend three years taking liberal education and science courses followed by a 12-month professional phase at an affiliated hospital school.
-Admission to the University of St. Francis does not guarantee admission to the professional phase of the program.
+Students majoring in Medical Laboratory Science spend three years taking liberal education and science courses followed by a 12-month professional phase at an affiliated hospital school.
+Admission to the University of St. Francis does not guarantee admission to the professional phase of the program and students must have a minimum GPA of 2.75 in science courses.
 Students will need to apply to the affiliated hospital program in the fall of junior year.

 Current affiliated hospital programs:

 - Myron E. Rubnitz, M.D.
 School of Medical Laboratory Science located at Edward Hines VA Hospital, Hines, IL

 - School of Clinical Laboratory Science, OSF Saint Francis Medical Center, Peoria, IL

 - School of Medical Technology, Franciscan St. Margaret Health, Dyer, IN